dwijendra626/Python/README.md

 # Python

-This repository will have notebooks related to python from begineer to advanced level.
+This repository will have files related to python from begineer to advanced level.